-From the point of view of power efficiency there is an optimum relation between the coupling resistance R_a and the coil resistance R which is given by Eqn.
+From the point of view of power efficiency there is an optimum relation between the coupling resistance Ra and the coil resistance R which is given by Eqn.
 (9).
-Provided that this relation can be adopted there is a direct relation between the input power P{in} and the coil power P_L , and a reduction of the latter involves a reduction of P{in} of the same order of magnitude.
+Provided that this relation can be adopted there is a direct relation between the input power Pin and the coil power P_L, and a reduction of the latter involves a reduction of Pin of the same order of magnitude.
 No such relation necessarily exists if the optimum value of R_a/R is not used.

-In practice, it is common to find that the optimum value cannot be used, for the attainment of proper fly-back conditions sets a minimum value to R_a .
+In practice, it is common to find that the optimum value cannot be used, for the attainment of proper fly-back conditions sets a minimum value to Ra.
 It is usually permissible to ignore shunt-capacitance effects on the frame fly-back.
-If, also, the flyback of the grid-voltage waveform s more rapid than that of the anode, the conditions are approximately those of a current-carrying

-" "Deflector Coil Coupling," by W. T. Cocking, Wireless World, November 1946, Vol. 52, p.
-360. coil L shunted by a resistance R_f comprising R in series with the parallel value of R_a and r_a , the effective A.C. resistance of the value.
+If, also, the flyback of the grid-voltage waveform s more rapid than that of the anode, the conditions are approximately those of a current-carrying coil L shunted by a resistance R, comprising R in series with the parallel value of R_a and r_a , the effective A.C. resistance of the smallest value of R_a/R which is corresponding reduction of input power only if Ra can be close to its optimum value.
+This entails reducing Raand R together.
+Beyond a certain point, however, it is necessary to increase Ra as Ris reduced in order to maintain a sufficiently rapid fly-back.
+R+R When this happens RA permissible if an adequately rapid fly-back is to be secured. the A.C. resistance of the valve is high, as it usually is with a pentode, the simpler Eqn.
+(11) can be used.

-The current has changed by 98 per cent of its total value when $\tau_2 R_f/L = 4$, where τ_2 is the flyback time; this is 1 msec for the present transmissions.
+The current has changed by 98 per cent of its total value when $au_2 R_f/L = 4$, where au_2 is the flyback time; this is I msec for the present transmissions.
 This leads to Eqn.
-(10) which gives the smallest value of R_a/R which is order to obtain a sufficiently rapid fly-back.
-It is found that under this condition, which is a common practical one, P{in} does not depend nearly so much on P_L .
-In particular, P{in} becomes insensitive to changes of R/L.
+(10) which gives the